mineiros-io/terraform-github-repository/CONTRIBUTING.md

 ## Open a GitHub issue

-For bug reports or requests, please submit your issue in the appropriate repository.
+For bug reports or requests please submit an issue in the appropriate repository.

-We advise that you open an issue and ask the [CODEOWNERS](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) and community prior to starting a contribution.
-This is your chance to ask questions and receive feedback before you start writing ( potentially wrong ) code.
-We value the direct contact to our community a lot, so don't hesitate to ask any questions.
+In general, we advise you to open an issue and ask the [CODEOWNERS](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) and community any questions before you start working on your contribution.

 ## Fork the repository on GitHub